SvenGarson/pong/working/working_notes.md

 - Documentation
 - Cleanup Makefile, indicate all depenencies etc.

-## Things to do for the next clean project
+## Organizing the next project better
 - cleanup resources on error and clean exits alike even though the OS deallocates everything on the process stops
 - use a linter everywhere (also checking indentation)